Griffon: Spelling out All Object Locations at Any Granularity with Large Language Models: Methodology

-Previous datasets\cite{liu2023llava, instructblip} employed by Large Vision Language Models are organized into two components, including pre-training data and instruction-following data.
-Datasets of different visual language tasks are merged into the pre-training data and then extracted to construct the instruction-following data.
-As for language-prompted localization, it's primarily related to the referring expression comprehension (REC) and object detection tasks, and can be fine-grained partitioned into four scenarios as analysed in \cref{subsec: scene}.
-Therefore, following the data paradigm of pre-training and instruction tuning, we respectively construct base pre-training data and instruction-following data, which constitute our language-prompted localization dataset.
+Previous datasets\cite{liu2023llava, instructblip} employed by LVLMs are composed of two components, including pre-training data and instruction-following data.
+Datasets of different visual language tasks are merged into the pre-training data and then sampled and refined to build the instruction-following data.
+As for language-prompted localization, it's primarily related to the Referring Expression Comprehension (REC) above.
+Therefore, following the above dataset construction paradigm, we respectively build base pre-training data and instruction-following data for the Language-prompted Localization Dataset.
+We describe the main procedure as follows and details can be found in the Supplements.

-{\bf Pre-training Data.} We first collect the public datasets of the REC task and object detection task.
-The former consists of four datasets, Visual Genome\cite{krishna2017visual}, RefCOCO\cite{yu2016modeling}, RefCOCO$+$\cite{yu2016modeling}, RefCOCOg\cite{nagaraja2016modeling}, while the latter includes two main datasets, Objects365\cite{shao2019objects365} and MSCOCO\cite{chen2015microsoft}.
-After filtering images whose longest edge is less than 250 and image size is different from the size in the annotation, we totally collect 6M image-language samples, including nearly 4M in REC and 2M in object detection, respectively.
-As pure visual tasks, the annotations of these datasets only contains the labels without task prompts.
+{\it Pre-training Data.} We first collect the public datasets of the REC task and object detection task such as Visual Genome\cite{krishna2017visual} and Objects365\cite{shao2019objects365}, which help with fine-grained discrimination and multiple object perception.
+After filtering images whose longest edge is less than 250 and whose image size is different from the size in the annotation, we totally collect 6M image-text samples, including nearly 4M in REC and 2M in object detection, respectively.
+As pure visual tasks, the annotations of these datasets only contain the labels without task prompts.
 Hence, we generate corresponding task templates to format the inputs with the help of GPT-4V\cite{openai2023gpt4}.
 As shown in the left part of \cref{fig: structure}, we first prompt GPT-4V with a template example, then ask GPT-4V to generate a large number of similar templates based on the requirements.
-As exampled in \cref{fig: benchmark}, each task template provides an interface.
-It can be flexibly replaced with other labels or phrases according to the ground truth during training.
+As exampled in \cref{fig: benchmark}, each task template provides an interface, which can be flexibly replaced with other labels or phrases according to the ground truth during training.
 We craft 60 templates for each task, which can be randomly sampled.